Gha7/Steam_EDA/Proposal.md

 1. What are the most games that has the highest positive ratings?
 2. What are the most genres based on the number of owners?
 3. Does the game affect the number of owners if it's a Single-Player or Multi-Player?
-4. Does the game, if it's free or paid, affect its spread among users?
+4. Does the game, if it's free or paid, affect on number of owners?
 # MVP:
 The MVP goal is to answer at least three of the questions I mentioned.
 # Author